Excel Gantt chart vs. task tracker: which one should you use?

 Question 2: How stable is your plan?

-- "Plan is stable; we're tracking execution" → Gantt
+- "It's stable and we're tracking execution" → Gantt

 Question 3: How many concurrent tasks?